LEANNA MAE .ORG

 • Interview some doulas before you start this path.
 See what the job is really like.
 Shadow some doulas if you can.

 • Know the on-call requirements of birth work and what you are able to do in this season of your life.
 Can you be on call and be able to leave your house within an hour of being called?
 How many hours can you be gone at a time?
 It’s not uncommon for doulas to utilize 12 hour language in their contract.
 If that’s what you need to do to be able to run your business, then do it.
 What are your plans for child care and pet care if you are called to a birth?
+You will need round-the-clock child care available at any hour without knowing how long you will be gone.
+This can be expensive.
+You will also need appropriate pet care.
 What are your financial needs right now?
 This is a small business.
 It takes a lot of careful planning.

 • Choose your training program.
 While training is optional, it is recommended.
 Click here for a directory of training programs.